ASD-Blueprint/desktop.gov.au/patterns/byod.md

 * Legal advice is sought prior to allowing privately-owned mobile devices to access systems or data (**ISM** control 1297)
 * Personnel accessing OFFICIAL and PROTECTED systems or data using a privately-owned mobile device use an ACSC approved platform, a security configuration in accordance with ACSC guidance and have enforced separation of work data from any personal data (**ISM** control 1400)

-The Protected Utility Blueprint does not define a BYOD use case, or provide guidance on how to achieve this outside of this pattern.
+The Protected Utility blueprint does not specify any particular BYOD solution, allowing Agencies to implement a solution that best meets their needs.

-The technical controls that are described in this document have been grouped into two options that can be implemented together or by themselves, to provide various BYOD use cases:
+The technical controls that are described in this document have been grouped into two options that can be implemented together or separately, to provide various BYOD use cases:

 **Mobile device access**